-Arthur V. Huffman Scholarship

-Given to full-time students taking courses in criminal justice or courses related to law enforcement and criminology.
+Arthur V. Huffman Scholarship Given to full-time students taking courses in criminal justice or courses related to law enforcement and criminology.

-Fred E. Huffstetler Scholarship

-Given to a student pursuing a degree in mathematics.
+Fred E. Huffstetler Scholarship Given to a student pursuing a degree in mathematics.

-Dr. Benjamin Murray Hypes Scholarship
+Dr. Benjamin Murray Hypes Scholarship Given to a student who exhibits financial need.

-Arthur Clarence and Zylphia May Jacobs Memorial Scholarship

-Given to a worthy and qualified student.
+Arthur Clarence and Zylphia May Jacobs Memorial Scholarship Given to a worthy and qualified student.

-Dale D. Jacobs Memorial Endowed Scholarship

-Given to a student athlete participating in men's or women's soccer or golf.
+Dale D. Jacobs Memorial Endowed Scholarship Given to a student athlete participating in men's or women's soccer or golf.